ThejaswiVeerla/PerformanceTestTFL/README.md

 # PerformanceTestTFL
+### Introduction:

+This document provides an overview of the Journey Planner script with the capability to search for different From and To stations using parameterization.

-### Objective:
+### Test Scenario:

-To test the performance of a journey planner functionality of TFL web application with different FROM and TO stations using parameterization.
+The objective of the test scenario is to validate the performance of the Journey Planner functionality of TFL web application by performing a search for different stations as inputs using parameterization.

 ### Testplan Creation: